thomvaill/tads-boilerplate/README.example.md

 ... this will deploy all YourCompany's stacks.
 To deploy only specific stacks, use `--tags` option.
 Example: `./tads ansible-playbook localhost deploy --tags stack-traefik,stack-XXX`.

-You should run this command everytime you change your stacks configuration.
+You should run this command every time you change the configuration of your stacks.

 Your application is now accessible on `https://yourcompany.localhost`.